Going to a Go-Go (song): The Rolling Stones live version

 "Going to a Go-Go" was covered by the Rolling Stones on their 1982 live album Still Life.
 Released as the album's first single, the Stones' version "Going to a Go-Go" reached number 26 on the British charts and number 25 in the United States.
+The song was played, possibly the first live version, on November 3, 1981 in Louisville,KY during their North American Tour that supported the Tattoo You album.
 Both the single and the album were released in the middle of the band's 1982 European tour.
 Other versions of the song are included on the band's Live at Leeds and Hampton Coliseum live albums.
 Despite its relative success, the Rolling Stones never recorded this song in a studio.